sambanjade/APMA3120Real/README.md

-# APMA3120 Notes formatted through overleaf uploaded PDF document
+# APMA3120 Notes from Fall 2024 APMA 3120 Statistics with Fernando